dschlenk/opennms-cookbook/README.md

 Status
 ======

 Ready for limited use.
 Feel free to try out a tagged version (or master if you dare) but don't expect everything to work perfectly yet.
-Tags happen when a decent chunk of new functionality is written, their test recipes converge (named test_*) and OpenNMS starts without errors.
+Tags happen when a decent chunk of new functionality is written, their example recipes converge (named example_*) and OpenNMS starts without errors.
 Notably missing are unit and more formal integration tests.

 Requirements
 ============